 8.08 Permissions — Day Trips (White Slips)

 Seniors are allowed to travel on public transportation alone (during daylight hours only) if their parents have granted them permission.
 Freshmen, sophomores, and juniors are not allowed on public transportation alone.
 Any student white slipping to Walden Pond must carry a cell phone and travel in threes.
-White slips are usually not granted to students on weekdays except by permission of the acting director of student life or the afternoon roamer.
+White slips are usually not granted to students on weekdays except by permission of the dean of students or the afternoon roamer.

 8.09 Permissions — Overnight (Blue Slips)